-6 All the communication technologies in the home area network may not have the capability of

-IPv4/IPv6.
-However, it is required that all the devices / Gateways (to be connected directly to PSTN / PLMN) have IPv6 or dual stack (IPv4 and IPv6) capability.

-In view of Internet Architecture Board (IAB) statement on IPv6 released recently, IPv4 support may not be available in future developments, therefore transition to IPv6 only in PSTN/ PLMN networks and Gateways / devices to be connected directly to these networks will be required25.

-12 Given high reliability and stringent latency requirements on the grid to network interface, typically

-13 fiber optic and/or 5G could be the best suited.
-The smart meter / customer domain to the network

-14 may utilize a communication network capable of meeting highly scalable device density

-15 requirements that may generate small volume of data, but at frequent intervals, communication

-16 technologies utilized could be a mix of 4G/5G/PLC/RF-Mesh among others to ensure high technology needs to be considered as the first preference, and then RF-Mesh complements by
+- All the communication technologies in the home area network may not have the capability of IPv4/IPv6.
+However, it is required that all the devices / Gateways (to be connected directly to PSTN / PLMN) have IPv6 or dual stack (IPv4 and IPv6) capability. - In view of Internet Architecture Board (IAB) statement on IPv6 released recently, IPv4 support may not be available in future developments, therefore transition to IPv6 only in PSTN/ PLMN networks and Gateways / devices to be connected directly to these networks will be required. - 12 Given high reliability and stringent latency requirements on the grid to network interface, typically - 13 fiber optic and/or 5G could be the best suited.
+The smart meter / customer domain to the network - may utilize a communication network capable of meeting highly scalable device density - 15 requirements that may generate small volume of data, but at frequent intervals, communication - technologies utilized could be a mix of 4G/5G/PLC/RF-Mesh among others to ensure high - penetration and reliable transfer of the measurement of data in a secure manner.
+In order to make - sure that the network coverage, capacity and reliability is of primary importance, a 4G/5G - 19 technology needs to be considered as the first preference, and then RF-Mesh complements by - 20 providing a coverage extension.

-17 penetration and reliable transfer of the measurement of data in a secure manner.
-In order to make

-18 sure that the network coverage, capacity and reliability is of primary importance, a 4G/5G

-20 providing a coverage extension.

-25 ITU-T Recommandation Y Suppl.
+&lt;sup>26 ITU-T Recommandation Y Suppl.
 53 on IoT Use cases - (Use case on AMI)

-2 IMT Considerations for Utilities
+5.6.2 IMT Considerations for Utilities